Italian parties agree agenda to form new government; 5-Star votes on deal

 Emphasizing social justice, the two parties pledged to introduce a minimum salary, avoid a VAT hike set for January and boost spending on education, research, and welfare.
 The program also called for a web tax on multinationals and the creation of a public bank to help boost development in the poorer south.
 5-Star and PD committed to re-writing Italy's conflict of interest laws, a move that former prime minister Silvio Berlusconi has always sought to head off, fearing it could impact negatively on his Mediaset media empire.

-In a Facebook post on Monday, he did not say whether 5-Star supporters should back the deal and there remains some uncertainty over whether the online vote would pass.
+In a Facebook post on Monday, he did not say whether 5-Star supporters should back the deal and there is no certainty the online vote will pass.
 An SWG opinion poll on Monday said 51% off 5-Star supporters backed the tie-up with the PD, while some 69% of PD voters endorsed the idea.
 The 5-Star ballot closes at 6.00 p.m.
 (1600 GMT) and results are expected shortly afterward.

-Also Read: UPDATE 1-Child migrants to be held in detention longer under new Trump administration rule
+Also Read: UPDATE 1-Trump says administration talking to Democrats about meaningful gun legislation

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)